 Instructions

-- If you are making the focaccia by hand, follow step one, add flour, oil, and salt and mix the dough in a bowl.
+- If you are making the focaccia by hand, follow step one, add the flour, oil, and salt and mix the dough in a bowl.
 Knead of a floured surface for 10 minutes

-- Roll the dough to fit the size of your baking sheet
+- Roll the dough to fit the size of your baking sheet and transfer it to the lined and greased baking sheet

 - Bake for 20-30 minutes or until the bottom of the focaccia is golden and the dough is cooked.
-Cooking time will depend on the size of your baking sheet and on the thickness of the dough.
+Cooking time will depend on the size of your baking sheet and on the thickness of the dough

 Notes